canerdogan/laravel-leaderboard/README.md

 ## Support us

 Does your business depend on our contributions?
-Reach out and support us on [Patreon](https://www.patreon.com/spatie).
+Reach out and support us on [Buy Me a Coffee](https://buymeacoff.ee/canerdogan).
 All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.

 ## License